-For many families, summer holidays means time at cottages, beaches and pools.
+For many families, summer holidays mean time at cottages, beaches and pools.
 Flip-flops have been a long-standing go-to for summer footwear, but are they the best choice for your kids this summer?

-No matter the season, well fitting, supportive footwear is essential for healthy play and growth.
+No matter the season, well–fitting, supportive footwear is essential for healthy play and growth.
 The standard foam flip-flop simply does not provide support for most children’s activities.
 When simply going from the house to the pool, or from the dock into the lake, a flip-flop is an OK choice.
-For all other activity, supportive sandals are always a better choice.
-Kids love to run, jump and engage in all kinds of explosive activity that can lend to ankle, knee and foot injuries without proper support and protection.
+For all other activities, supportive sandals are always a better choice.
+Children love to run, jump and engage in all kinds of explosive activity that can lead to ankle, knee and foot injuries without proper support and protection.

-Here are some basic tips when choosing footwear for your kids this summer:
+Here are some basic tips when choosing footwear for your children this summer:

-- Look for shoes or sandals with support in the heel and shank.
+Look for shoes or sandals with support in the heel and shank.
 You shouldn’t be able to bend, twist or contort the shoes in your hands with little effort.
-Keen and Teva offer some great options for sandals for kids.
+Keen and Teva offer some great options for sandals for children.

-- Always buy footwear to fit the child’s feet.
+Always buy footwear to fit the child’s feet.
 Don’t buy shoes with “room to grow”.
-Shoes that are too long or wide may increase incidence of slip and fall injuries, or aggravate foot problems.
+Shoes that are too long or wide may increase the incidence of slip and fall injuries or aggravate foot problems.

 If your child insists on wearing flip-flops, avoid the standard flat foam style.
 Look for ones that have a thicker sole, arch support, adjustable straps and are made from durable materials.

-If you have any questions or concerns about your childrens’ summer footwear, contact your SoleScience pedorthist!
+If you have any questions or concerns about your child’s summer footwear, contact your SoleScience pedorthist!